 - a.
-Physical data comprising or derived from a print or impression of or taken from an individual's body, - b.
-A photograph or other recording of an individual's body or any part of an individual's body, - c.
+Physical data comprising or derived from a print or impression of or taken from an individual's body, - A photograph or other recording of an individual's body or any part of an individual's body, - c.
 Samples of or taken from any part of an individual's body from which information can be derived, and - d.
 Information derived from such samples. - 34 Accordingly, this Code of Practice applies to all computerised biometric data records, to any such data developed by Artificial Intelligence (AI) generated and/or machine learning technique, to corresponding manual prints, impressions, or photographs, and to biological samples or materials used for criminal justice and police purposes from which identity information about an individual can be derived.
 Subject of course to the specific exclusions previously stated in paragraphs 21 to 24.
 It should be noted that such biological samples and materials are referenced as 'genetic data' within the Data Protection Act 2018.

-03 Biometric Databases, Technologies, and Samples
+Biometric databases, technologies, and samples

-Biometric Databases and Technologies
+Biometric databases and technologies

 - 35 There are many different databases and technologies utilised for criminal justice and policing purposes in Scotland which acquire, retain, use, or destroy biometric data.
 Some of these databases and technologies are operated independently in Scotland whilst others are managed by the Home Office or National Police Chief's Council (NPCC) under joint UK funding arrangements and form part of a network of interrelated databases used for a range of UK national security and law enforcement purposes including policing and criminal justice. - 36 For example, Scotland has its own DNA database (SDNAD) and sequencing and analysis technologies but also uploads records to the UK National DNA Database (NDNAD) maintained under joint funding arrangements by the Home Office.
 SPA Forensic Services provides Police Scotland and PIRC with one of the most advanced DNA profiling capabilities available in world policing.
 DNA profiling in Scotland looks at 24 areas of a person's DNA - a significant step up from the 11 areas that made up previous DNA profiling technology and an advance on the 17 areas used by most other UK police forces which is the NDNAD and European standard. - 37 Similarly, Police Scotland operates its own Criminal History System (CHS) containing the criminal history records and photographic images of persons charged with, or convicted of, a common law crime or statutory offence in Scotland.
 These images on CHS are uploaded automatically to a UK policing intelligence sharing system known as the Police National Database (PND), so that other UK forces can search the PND to help identify and prosecute criminals.
-In the event of acquittal, the Scottish records and images are removed from CHS and PND by Police Scotland once notified of non-conviction or absolute discharge by the Crown Office and Procurator Fiscal Service (COPFS).14 If a child is referred to the Children's Hearings system, images are destroyed.
+In the event of acquittal, the Scottish records and images are removed from CHS and PND by Police Scotland once notified of non-conviction or absolute discharge by the Crown Office and Procurator Fiscal Service (COPFS).
+If a child is referred to the Children's Hearings system, images are destroyed. - 38 Other databases containing photographs of persons captured as part of the criminal justice process in Scotland include custody systems data, related case management systems, intelligence databases, and potentially through other investigative techniques such as digital forensics where personal data such as a photographic image can be recovered from the personal device of a suspect or witness (for example a Smartphone) as evidential material during the course of an investigation, and where it may thereafter be stored electronically in a searchable format for investigative or evidential purposes.